gitrlawton/mlh-production-engineering-hackathon-proj/DOCS/DECISION_LOG.md

 **Reasoning:**

 Flask is minimal by design.
-This app has five routes and one model — it doesn't need Django's ORM, admin panel, auth system, or migrations framework.
-FastAPI would have been a reasonable choice for the JSON API, but the requirement to serve an HTML form as well makes Flask's template rendering support a natural fit.
-Flask also has the lowest learning curve for contributors unfamiliar with async Python, which matters for a hackathon context where onboarding speed is a priority.
+The application core focuses on high-speed routing, template rendering, and lightweight API endpoints — it does not require Django's heavy ORM, admin panel, auth system, or database migrations framework.
+FastAPI was considered for the JSON API, but the requirement to serve an integrated web UI and alerts dashboard makes Flask's Jinja2 template rendering a natural fit.
+Flask also has a low learning curve, ensuring rapid development and maintainability.

 ---